 Additional investors include: IVP; Y Combinator; Ilkka Paananen, Founder and CEO of Supercell; Fritz Lanman, CEO of ClassPass; Mike Tyson, former WBC, WBA and IBF world heavyweight champion; Floyd Mayweather, recently named Fighter of The Decade by the BWAA; Georges St-Pierre, UFC Hall of Famer; Francis Ngannou, reigning UFC Heavyweight Champion; Usher, platinum recording artist and dancer; and Katheryn Winnick, actress known for her role in Vikings and 3rd Dan Black Belt holder in Karate and Taekwondo.

 Founded in 2016, FightCamp offers consumers the best connected Boxing and Kickboxing experience led by world-class trainers in the comfort and safety of their own home.
-The FightCamp iOS app holds over 1000 workouts, drills, and trainings, and adds more than 12 new classes each week, allowing users to access each class at their own convenience.
+The FightCamp iOS & Android apps hold over 1000 workouts, drills, and trainings, and adds more than 12 new classes each week, allowing users to access each class at their own convenience.
 Designed to keep users engaged, focused, and in the zone, its uplifting beats, motivating trainers, and powerful technology makes each and every workout exciting.
 Regardless of Boxing experience, FightCamp builds the skills and strength of all its users from first-timers to advanced fighters.